The following is an overview of other features available in your Localize dashboard, which you may use in your localization process.

 - HTML Syntax.
 Must-read if integrating with a dynamic application/website

-- Backend API.
+- REST API.
 API endpoints for managing phrases and translations on the backend

 - CLI.
 Command Line Interface for importing and exporting string files